ruancomelli/ruancomelli.github.io/content/pages/about.md

 I was born and still live in the beautiful city of [Florianópolis](https://www.wikiwand.com/en/articles/Florian%C3%B3polis), in the south of Brazil.
 Here, I share my home with my two ~crazy~ lovely chihuahuas, Jack and Bonnie, who truly and proudly believe they are a menace to society.

-This is my personal website, where I share my thoughts, projects, and experiences.

 <!--

 Intro: I'm Brazilian, living in Florianópolis, SC, Brazil.